toddledev/documentation/docs/08-pages/03-page-configuration/index.md

 ![Page configuration|16/9](page-configuration.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-page?canvas-width=800&canvas-height=800&selection=route&rightpanel=style}

-# URL structure
+## URL structure

-At the top of the page configuration panel, you will see a URL preview showing how your page's URL will appear, including domain, path segments and query parameters.
+At the top of the page configuration panel, you will see a URL preview showing how the page URL will appear in the web address bar of a browser, including domain, path segments and query parameters.

 The URL configuration is divided into two main sections:

-## Path
+### Path

 - Add path segments by clicking the [kbd]Add path[kbd] button
 - For each path segment, provide a name